 This is a common concern among individuals who have suffered from rotator cuff injury as the shoulder is an essential part of the body for daily activities.
 In this article, we will explore the healing process of a rotator cuff injury, factors affecting the healing process, and whether or not it can heal on its own without surgical intervention.
 This information will help individuals better understand their injuries and make informed decisions about their treatment options.

-What Is Rotator Cuff?
+What is Rotator Cuff?

 A rotator cuff is a group of four muscles and their tendons that attach the upper arm bone (humerus) to the shoulder blade (scapula).
 These muscles and tendons work together to keep the upper arm bone in the socket and help with arm movements such as rotating and lifting the arm.